IEntin/ClientServer/README.md

 (you can specify any number of jobs).\
 Any combination of targets can be specified, e.g.\
 'make -j4 server client'\
-Note that empty file 'client' (as well as 'buildtests') in the root\
+Note that empty file 'client' (as well as 'buildtests' and 'runtests') in\
-is a pseudo target used by make.
-Binary client is created\
+the root is a pseudo target used by make.
+Binary client is created in the\
-in the client_bin directory.
+client_bin directory.

 3. run\
 server: